Embleton, Western Australia: State

 Embleton west of Tonkin Highway is within the Electoral district of Maylands, and east of Tonkin Highway is within the Electoral district of Bassendean for the Western Australian Legislative Assembly.
 Both of these districts are strong seats for the centre-left Labor Party.
 Labor has held Maylands since 1968 and Bassendean since it was created in 1996.
 Maylands' current member is Lisa Baker, and Bassendean's current member is Dave Kelly.
 In the Western Australian Legislative Council, both these districts are part of the East Metropolitan electoral region.

 Federal

 Bayswater is within the Division of Perth in the Australian Federal Government.
 It is a safe seat for the Australian Labor Party, and has been held by a Labor member since 1983.
 Its current member is Patrick Gorman.

 Transport

-At the 2016 census, 70.0% of residents traveled to work in a car, whether it be as a passenger or a driver, and 7.2% took public transport.
+At the 2016 census, 70.0% of residents travelled to work in a car, whether it be as a passenger or a driver, and 7.2% took public transport.